 Stuffed with clutter and obstacles and straight out of the 1970s manual for road design.

 Greenwich Millenium Village stages 3,4 and 5 brings in £800k for GLLaB.
-Just £155k for Public Realm when many local roads are dangerous and lack crossings:
+Just £155k for Public Realm.
+I supposed even that sum is better than most areas.

 I could go on and on.
 Areas with various needs do not see much, if any, money from new developments in their midst as so much goes to GLLaB.